People die or are seriously injured every year by falling from decks, balconies and windows—or in some cases when decks or balconies collapse.

 General deck and balcony safety

-- Avoid installing heavy objects such as spas on a deck or balcony, unless the deck or balcony has been specifically designed to withstand this extra load.
+- Don’t install heavy objects such as spas on a deck or balcony, unless the structure has been designed to withstand this extra load.

 - Never climb over a balustrade, and never climb from one balcony to another, especially in multi-storey or high-rise buildings.